One Night Steal

-One Night Steal (One Night Steal – แผนรักสลับดวง; One Night Steal – Phaen Rak Sa-lap Duang) is a 2019–2020 Thai television series starring Perawat Sangpotirat (Krist) and Sutatta Udomsilp (Punpun).
+One Night Steal (One Night Steal – แผนรักสลับดวง; One Night Steal – Phaen Rak Sa-lap Duang) is a 2019 Thai television series broadcast by GMMTV.
+The series is based on a 2006 American film Just My Luck.
+Directed by Kritsada Kanwichaphon, it stars Perawat Sangpotirat (Krist) and Sutatta Udomsilp (Punpun).
+It aired from November 24, 2019 to February 9, 2020.

-Directed by Kritsada Kanwichaphon and produced by GMMTV together with Parbdee Tawesuk, the series was one of the thirteen television series for 2019 launched by GMMTV during their "Wonder Th13teen" event on 5 November 2018.
-It premiered on GMM 25 and LINE TV on 24 November 2019, airing on Sundays at 20:10 ICT and 22:00 ICT, respectively.
-The series concluded on 9 February 2020.

 Synopsis

 Jee (Sutatta Udomsilp) is a girl who has been showered with luck since her birth that even when a bread with jam falls, it doesn't fall on the side where the jam is.
 However, she is not that lucky when it comes to love.
 While working in a stock market prediction company, she meets Putti (Thanaboon Wanlopsirinun), a young business customer who is trying his best to get close to her.

 Nott (Perawat Sangpotirat) is an aspiring musician who grew up to have met with several unlucky circumstances while growing up.
-In pursuit of his dream, he teamed up with Nueng (Purim Rattanaruangwattana) and GD (Harit Cheewagaroon) to form a band named "The Comet" under Mixx’s (Witawat Singlampong) music label company “Mixx Musix” but was disbanded abruptly after their first single failed to be a hit.
+In pursuit of his dream, he teamed up with Nueng (Purim Rattanaruangwattana) and GD (Harit Cheewagaroon) to form a band named "The Comet" under Mixx's (Witawat Singlampong) music label company "Mixx Musix" but was disbanded abruptly after their first single failed to be a hit.

-During a party to celebrate one of “Mixx Musix”’s company artist, Jee came together with her close friend and co-employee Bono (Ployshompoo Supasap) who was wanting to find out what her flirtatious boyfriend Mixx was doing while she was not around.
+During a party to celebrate one of "Mixx Musix"'s company artist, Jee came together with her close friend and co-employee Bono (Ployshompoo Supasap) who was wanting to find out what her flirtatious boyfriend Mixx was doing while she was not around.
 Nott also happened to be at the same event to convince Mixx to give their band another chance.
 Jee stumbled upon Nott alone and both of them got to talk to each other until they got drunk and unknowingly got into a one night stand.
 This resulted into a change of their fortunes where Jee suddenly got into several problems while Nott, together with his band, became famous.

 For Jee to regain her fortune, she needs to reconnect with Nott where she applied to become his band's manager.